wallahi06/Tipo/README.md

 loss = loss.meanSquareError(scores, answer)
 ```

-Using these basic methods togheter with the Node module, we have all the necessarry tools for an neural network.
+Using these basic methods togheter with the Node module, we get all the necessarry tools for an neural network.

 The ```Tipo.Node``` support many different layer type such as convolutional layers and linear layers.
 To use the Node Module we first import the library using